Support for Volunteer Work by our Employees

 Other Volunteer Programs in which Employees can Participate

 Support for Child Chemo House through installation of vending machines

 To support operation of the Child Chemo House, the Japan's first specialized childhood cancer treatment facility, we have installed beverage vending machines specially designed for Chemo House in our Headquarters in Tokyo and Osaka.
 We donate an amount equaling 6%-10% of sales from all beverage vending machines installed in the buildings to Child Chemo House.
-In FY2018, we donated a total of 2,353,836yen from total sales of 392,306 bottles.
+In FYE 2019, we donated a total 2,200,200 yen.

-Blood drive by the Japan Red Cross Society (Tokyo Head Office) Held in January and July
+Blood Drive by the Japan Red Cross Society (Tokyo Head Office)

 Selling Bread from the Swan Bakery

 The Swan Bakery was established by the Yamato Welfare Foundation with the aim of encouraging employment for people with disabilities at reasonable wages.
 Since May 2008, we sell bread from the Swan Bakery every Wednesday in the employee cafeteria at the Tokyo head office.
 The endeavor has met with a favorable reception.
 Many employees make a point of purchasing the products, and the members of the bakery are "grateful that so many people buy our products each time."